 Grade 10 - Art, Architecture and the American Experience

 Early in their sophomore year, Canterbury students launch their studies in U.S. History and American Literature and Composition with a trip to Chicago to explore the broad brushstrokes of American intellectual and cultural history.
-The trip centers on two key components: a boat tour and lecture on Chicago’s internationally recognized architecture, and a chronological survey of major American artworks at the Art Institute of Chicago.
+The trip centers on two key components: a boat tour and lecture featuring Chicago’s internationally recognized architecture, and a chronological survey of major American artworks at the Art Institute of Chicago.
 In addition to providing a window into various periods of American history and culture, the field study serves as a frame of reference for the sophomore humanities classes and the major research project.
-The broad outlines of the American experience help students understand ways in which scientific and technological developments shaped—and were shaped by—the evolution of American culture.
+The broad outlines of the American experience help students understand ways in which scientific and technological developments shaped - and were shaped by - the evolution of American culture.
 The result is to create touch points for cross-disciplinary connections during the sophomore year and a lifelong appreciation of American intellectual history.

 Grade 11 - College Bound